Links to Dani Ripley's short stories published elsewhere:

 But the nightmare always returned.

-The therapist listened over thin, wire-rimmed glasses, took copious notes, and gave my dreams a name: I was experiencing classic night terrors.
-The therapist provided me with a handy list of coping techniques and promised me if I practiced them, they’d work.
+The therapist listened over her thin, wire-rimmed glasses, took copious notes, and gave my dreams a name: I was experiencing classic night terrors.
+Shen then provided me with a handy list of coping techniques and promised me that if I practiced them, they’d work.

-Nothing helped.
-I still woke nightly in a terror-slicked sweat.
-My burgeoning fear of sleep had ill effects on my health.
-I began missing school regularly because I couldn’t stay awake.
-I tried naps during the day but the nightmare invaded those, too.
+None of them helped.
+I still woke nightly in a terror-slicked sweat, and my burgeoning fear of sleep began having ill effects on my health.
+I started missing school regularly because I couldn’t stay awake.
+I tried naps during the day, but the nightmare soon invaded those, too.

 I became convinced the shadowy thing plaguing my dreams had followed me into waking life.
-I studied all dark corners, even in sunny or well-lit rooms.
+I studied all dark corners, even in sunny, well-lit rooms.
 Any gloomy space was suspect: the murkiness beneath the porch and under our couch; the gaping, old-fashioned iron-grated floor vents in our living and dining rooms; and of course the yawning abyss under my bed.
-My waking hours were fraught with distress over where the thing from my dreams might be hiding.
+My daylight hours were fraught with distress over where the thing from my dreams might be hiding.

-My mother was at her wit’s end, glancing through the newspaper classifieds one weekend that November when something strange caught her eye:
+My mother was at her wit’s end, glancing through the newspaper classifieds one weekend that November, when a strange ad caught her eye:

 Bad dreams?
 I remove for low price of $300 each!
 Call 555-741-0668!

-I still wonder why she decided to call on such a peculiar ad but two nights later three sharp raps sounded at our front door.
-My mother opened it to an ancient man standing on our porch, stooped over a knotted wooden cane.
-He looked roughly as old as your average mummy with thin skin stretched like parchment over sharp, angled bones.
+I still wonder why she decided to call on such a peculiar offer, but two nights later, three sharp raps sounded at our front door.
+My mother opened it.
+An ancient man stood on our porch, stooped over a knotted wooden cane.
+He looked roughly as old as your average mummy, thin skin stretched like parchment over sharp, angled bones.
 Hawkish eyes peered out from beneath a tangle of bushy white eyebrows and the darkest fedora I’d ever seen.
 In his gnarled, age-spotted hands he clutched a giant black leather bag, like an old-fashioned doctor’s.
 “Hello,” he croaked to my mother.
 “You must be Misty.”

 My mother accepted his outstretched hand, shaking it gingerly as if it might break.
 “Yes,” she answered.
 “Are you the gentleman from the ad?”